 Ponderosa pine; yellow, western yellow, bull, black Jack, western red, western pitch, big, heavy, Sierra brownbark, or western longleaf pine; pino real, pinabete [Spanish]; pin à bois lourd [French].

 Discovered by David Douglas in 1826 near what is now Spokane, Washington (Little 1980) and described by Lawson in 1836.
 Since that time, the taxonomy of the ponderosa complex has been the subject of continuing dispute.
-The classification used here is sufficiently distinctive that it has not yet received formal description, but it does represent the fruits of considerable scholarship conducted by Lauria (1991, 1996a, 1996b) and Frankis (previously unpublished).
+The classification used here is fairly typical, relying on three principal taxa distinguished at the subspecies rank.
+It draws heavily on scholarship by Lauria (1991, 1996a, 1996b) and Frankis (previously unpublished).
+This analysis also relies heavily upon a detailed study of mitochondrial DNA haplotypes evaluated for 104 populations throughout the range of the species, with ca. 30 trees sampled per population (Potter et al. 2013).

-Forestry studies indicate the existence of four distinct taxa termed 'races' (Weidmann 1939, Critchfield 1984, Conkle and Critchfield 1988) or 'ecotypes' (Wells 1964).
-These taxa are morphologically distinct (Lauria 1991, 1996a, 1996b) and would normally be treated as subspecies, but most have not been formally described at this rank.
-They have all been described at species rank in the past.
-The following names, not all of which have been formally published, here used here:
+Traditionally, forestry studies have indicated the existence of two to five distinct taxa, variously termed species, subspecies, varieties, 'races' (Weidmann 1939, Critchfield 1984, Conkle and Critchfield 1988) or 'ecotypes' (Wells 1964).
+These taxa are morphologically distinct (Lauria 1991, 1996a, 1996b).
+The following names, not all of which have been formally published, are used here:

 Trees to 18-39(72) m with 80-120(250) cm diameter, straight; crown broadly conic to rounded.
 Bark yellow- to red-brown, deeply irregularly furrowed, cross-checked into broadly rectangular, scaly plates.
 Branches descending to spreading-ascending; twigs stout (to 2 cm thick), orange-brown, aging darker orange-brown, rough.
 Buds ovoid, to 2 cm, 1 cm broad, red-brown, very resinous; scale margins white-fringed.
 Needles 2-5 per fascicle, spreading to erect, persisting (2)4-6(7) years, 7-25(30) cm × (1)1.2-2 mm, slightly twisted, tufted at twig tips, pliant, deep yellow-green, all surfaces with evident stomatal lines, margins serrulate, apex abruptly to narrowly acute or acuminate; sheath 1.5-3 cm, base persistent.
 Staminate cones ellipsoid-cylindric, 1.5-3.5 cm, yellow or red.
 Ovulate cones maturing in 2 years, shedding seeds soon thereafter, leaving rosettes of scales on branchlets, solitary or rarely in pairs, spreading to reflexed, symmetric to slightly asymmetric, conic-ovoid before opening, broadly ovoid when open, 5-15 cm, mostly reddish brown, sessile to nearly sessile, scales in steep spirals (as compared to Pinus jeffreyi) of 5-7 per row as viewed from side, those of cones just prior to and after cone fall spreading and reflexed, thus well separate from adjacent scales; apophyses dull to lustrous, thickened and variously raised and transversely keeled; umbo central, usually pyramidal to truncated, rarely depressed, merely acute, or with a very short apiculus, or with a stout-based spur or prickle.
 Seeds ellipsoid-obovoid; body (3)4-9 mm, brown to yellow-brown, often mottled darker; wing 15-25 mm (Little 1980, Kral 1993).